 - 1. "Affordable" means offering broadband service in rural areas at rates that are reasonably comparable to urban areas. - 2.
 "Antenna" means communications equipment that transmits and/or receives over-the-air electromagnetic signals used in the provision of Wireless Services. - 3.
-"Applicable Codes" means uniform building, fire, safety, electrical, plumbing, or mechanical codes adopted by a recognized national code organization to the extent such codes have been adopted by the Authority or otherwise are applicable in the jurisdiction. - 4.
+"Applicable Codes" means uniform building, fire, electrical, plumbing, or mechanical codes adopted by a recognized national code organization or local amendments to those codes enacted solely to address safety, reliability, threats of destruction of property or injury to Persons, or local codes or ordinances adopted to implement this subsection. - 4.
 "Applicant" means a Person who submits an Application under this Model Code. - 5.
-"Application" means a written request submitted by an Applicant to an Authority for a Permit (i) to locate or Collocate, or to modify, a Communications Facility underground or on any existing Support Structure, Pole or Tower, or (ii) to construct, modify or replace a new Support Structure, Pole or Tower or any other structure on which a Communications Network Facility will be collocated. - 6.
+"Application" means a request submitted by an Applicant to an Authority for a permit to construct new Facilities, complete a Substantial Modification, or to Collocate Communications Network Facilities in, along, or outside the Public Right-of-Way. - 6.
 "As-Built Report" means a report indicating any changes to an Attachment caused by Make Ready, including a unique field label identifier, the pole number if available, and the address or coordinates of the Attachment. - 7.
 "Attacher" means any Person or its agents or contractors seeking to fasten or affix any Attachment in the Public Right-of-Way. - 8.
-"Attachment" means communications equipment, Antenna, line, or Facility of any kind fastened or affixed to a Pole or other structure, or its guys and anchors used to support communications Attachments. - 9.
-"Attachment Application" means the Application made by an Attacher to an Owner for consent to attach such Attacher's Attachments to the Owner's Pole or similar structure, or its guys and anchors, used to support communications. - 10.
-"Authority" means a State, county, municipality, district, local authority or other subdivision thereof, authorized by applicable Law to make legislative, quasi-judicial, or administrative decisions, including concerning an Application, but shall not include State courts having jurisdiction over an Authority or any entities that do not have zoning or permitting authority jurisdiction. - 11.
-"Authority Pole" means a Pole owned, managed or operated by or on behalf of an Authority and located in the Public Right-of-Way.
+"Attachment" means communications equipment, Antenna, line, or Facility of any kind fastened or affixed to a Utility Pole or other structure, or its guys and anchors used to support communications Attachments. - 9.
+"Attachment Application" means the Application made by an Attacher to an Owner for consent to attach such Attacher's Attachments to the Owner's Utility Pole or similar structure, or its guys and anchors, used to support communications. - 10.
+"Authority" means a State, county, municipality, district, local authority or other subdivision thereof, or similar entity authorized by applicable Law to make legislative, quasi-judicial, or administrative decisions, including concerning an Application, but shall not include State courts having jurisdiction over an Authority. - 11.
+"Authority Pole" means a Utility Pole owned, managed or operated by or on behalf of an Authority in the Public Right-of-Way